RauxaRepo/asa-landing-pages/README.md

 ## Flex grid system
 Example of grid usage:
-this is a two column layouy on medium up, and single column on mobile
+this is a two column layout on medium up, and single column on mobile

 ```html
   <section class="container">